-- DCCF checks whether the requested UE collected data is already stored in AIRF or not.
-If the requested UE collected data is available in AIRF, DCCF exposes the data from AIRF to AF.
-If the requested UE collected data is not available in AIRF, DCCF sends requests to UEs to collect data.
+- DCCF checks whether the requested UE collected data is already stored in ADRF or not.
+If the requested UE collected data is available in ADRF, DCCF exposes the data from ADRF to AF.
+If the requested UE collected data is not available in ADRF, DCCF sends requests to UEs to collect data.

-- DCCF informs UE(s) the AIRF address.
-UEs establish the UP connection via UPF to AIRF.
+- DCCF informs UE(s) the ADRF address.
+UEs establish the UP connection via UPF to ADRF.

-- UE(s) collects UE-side model training data and sends them to AIRF.
+- UE(s) collects UE-side model training data and sends them to ADRF.

-- AIRF sends the received data(together with historical collected data if available) to DCCF, DCCF further sends to AF.
+- ADRF sends the received data(together with historical collected data if available) to DCCF, DCCF further sends to AF.

 6.11.2 Description